crazy4pi314/allanlab/_pages/home.md

-To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
-We want do be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).
+Our goal is to Engineer Quantum Systems from these materials and explore their potential for quantum-based applications ranging from quantum information technology, computing and light-matter interfaces for quantum photonics, to high-resolution and single-spin sensing both in solid-state physics and biomedicine. (see [Research](research)).

-We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).
+We are located at Macquarie University, in the northern suburbs of Sydney, Australia.
+We collaborate with our neighbors from [QSciTech](http://www.mq.edu.au/research/research-centres-groups-and-facilities/innovative-technologies/centres/qscitech), as well as with the colleagues from [EQuS](https://www.equs.org).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from Leiden University and [NWO](www.nwo.nl) ([Vidi talent grant](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)).
+We are grateful for funding from...

 <figure class="third">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 200px">